 Forget ML: 4 Weird Edge Cases Which Confuse Even Humans When It Comes To Places Data

-Points-of-Interest are categorized by .
+POIs are classified by NAICS codes.
 NAICS stands for the North American Industry Classification System.
-Some example NAICS categories for POI include “Restaurants & Other Eating Places” and “Grocery Stores”.
-Some examples of NAICS POI sub-categories are “Limited-Service Restaurants” and “Convenience Stores”.
+Some example NAICS categories for POI include “Restaurants & Other Eating Places” and “Grocery Stores.”
+Some examples of NAICS POI sub-categories are “Limited-Service Restaurants” and “Convenience Stores.”
 You can view SafeGraph’s full list of POI categories to understand our POI data coverage by different NAICS code.

 Classifying a POI to its correct NAICS code is an incredibly challenging problem that we’ve worked heavily on at SafeGraph.
-We tackled this problem by using Natural-Language-Processing and human feedback to analyze the content on a POI’s website and use that to map the POI to it’s most probably category.
-We have a 89% fill rate for this attribute and our proud of our accuracy.
+We tackled this problem by using natural language processing and human feedback to analyze the content on a POI’s website and use that to map the POI to its most probable category.